gggdttt/Assisted-driving-cars-with-multi-sensor-fusion-and-computer-vision/README.md

 ### 4.3 How to Run

-To run this system, it is necessary to install the following edition reference or later edition :
+To run this system, it is necessary to install the following or later edition:

 - CUDA: 10.2
 - CUDNN: 7.6.4